nov-solutions/sol-web/README.md

 **daisyUI**, a component library for Tailwind CSS, provides several pre-built, customizable components for typical UI elements.

 ### Web Server
-**nginx**, an open-source web server, acts as a reverse proxy that routes both external and internal traffic to the appropriate layer of the web app.
+**Nginx**, an open-source web server, acts as a reverse proxy that routes both external and internal traffic to the appropriate layer of the web app.

 ## Setup